By Carol Stiffler

 The shop will be open Monday through Friday from 9 a.m. to 5 p.m., and select evenings too.

 Julie and her sister cleaned, painted, and laid new flooring inside the building, which still boasts those beautiful floor-to-ceiling cabinets on the north wall.
-The units are cleaned and polished now, and the glass fronts have been removed, but they’re basically the same as they always were.
+The units are cleaned and polished now (hire EZ Brooklyn Junk Removal services from here) , and the glass fronts have been removed, but they’re basically the same as they always were.
+Try to research and learn more about Trident Glass Repairs who are the best professionals in this field and also comes under affordable package rates.

 Handmade tables and benches on the south side of the store are ready for guests, there for a baby shower, a paint night, or any other craft event that can bring people together.
 The extra-long furniture was made by her father-in-law at her request.